OshTests/EcsDigitalTechTest/README.md

 The domain models are not separate in this case.
 I know some like to take it to it's own "contracts" project, but I did not do that here.
 	</li>
 	<li>
-All of the DB definitions are in the DbContext and not in the objects, in order to not "contaminate" them.
+All the DB definitions are in the DbContext and not in the objects, in order to not "contaminate" them.
 	</li>
 	<li>
-I've used a set of separate DB model objects, even though I could have used the domain objects to show a clear cut separation.
+I've used a set of separate DB model objects, even though I could have used the domain objects to show a clear-cut separation.
 	</li>
 	<li>
 Though many may consider the "Repository" layer as no longer needed, I believe it does make it easier if/when other DB are used (Cache/Redit/Whatever), and could even make it easier to move to Event-Based architecture in the future.
 	</li>
 	<li>
-All tests were written asynchronously, and are designed to be independent and to run in parallel.
+All tests were written asynchronously and are designed to be independent and to run in parallel.
 	</li>
   <li>
 Angular - I did my best...
 Not really a front-end expert :)